aherne/errors-api/README.md

 ## About

-This API is a **skeleton** created to efficiently handle errors or uncaught exceptions in a web application using a dialect of MVC paradigm where:
+This API is a **skeleton** (requires [binding](#binding-points) by developers) created to efficiently handle errors or uncaught exceptions in a web application using a dialect of MVC paradigm where:

 - *models* are reusable logic to report [\Throwable](https://www.php.net/manual/en/class.throwable.php) instances handled or holders of data to be sent to views
 - *views* are the response to send back to caller after an error/exception was handled